 I began tweeting when I was doing my bootcamp and shared my struggles and what I was learning.
 I interacted with local people in the community and ended up making some great friends.
 One of these friends interviewed me for my first dev role.
 I've received interview offers through Twitter.
 My referral for my current job came from a friend I’d made on Twitter as well.
 It can be very powerful!

 I’m not saying you need to spend all day posting about your life.
 I’m not saying you need to be an influencer with hundreds of thousands of followers.
 I'm certainly not!
 For me, it’s all about building relationships with people.
 Quality over quantity.

-Content creation such as blogging is another great way to build your brand.
+Other content creation Content creation such as blogging is another great way to build your brand.
 The format could be written, images (eg. Instagram), or even videos.
 It allows you to show your knowledge and position yourself as an expert in a topic.
 It can also open up new opportunities for you such as guest blogging or even technical writing roles.

-Everything mentioned so far is online.
+In real life Everything mentioned so far is online.
 There’s another aspect to personal branding though, and that’s the impact you have in person and at work.
 The impact you have on others and in your role is completely part of your brand.
 When I was in my first role I championed web accessibility.
 I became known as one of the go-to people when anyone had any accessibility questions.
 It became part of my brand.

 Building a community

 The best part of working on your personal brand is the community that you can create along the way.
 Focus on the relationships you’re building.
 Not on how people can help you, but how you can help others.